ultramookie/esweather/README.md

 # esweather

-Script to import OpenWeatherMap to Elasticsearch for fun.
+Script to import Darksky to Elasticsearch for fun.
+You'll need to get the Elasticsearch Python Client for this to work.